LHCquarks/UniNotes/Comp/COMP2521/Graphs/Algorithms/DFS.md

 ## Connected components
 To find all the connected components of a graph we perform repeated DFS searches until we have visited all the nodes in the graph.

 We switch out our visited array for a group array initialized to -1 and perform DFS on node $0$.
-We then
+Every node we visit we set its respective element in the group array to be $0$.

+We then find the next node which has not been visited and apply DFS on that setting the group element to be $1$ this time.
+This pattern continues until we have visited every node.

+Now every node of every component has the same number and we can easily tell if two nodes are reachable from one another